Beyond Basis Basics: Liquidity Demand and Deviations from the Law of One Price

 Getting Schooled: Universities and VC-backed immigrant entrepreneurs

-(with Natee Amornsiripanitch, Paul Gompers, and George Hu)
+(with Natee Amornsiripanitch, Paul A. Gompers, and George Hu)

 Research Policy 52(7) (2023): 104782